Skip to main content

 Liability Protection for Teacher Candidates

 "New York State Education Law section 3023 requires school districts to insure teacher candidates against financial loss arising out of any claim or lawsuit for alleged negligence resulting in accidental personal injury to any person or property damage while the teacher candidate at the time of the accident or injury was acting in the discharge of their student teaching duties.
-A teacher candidate who is involved in any accident or incident where there is personal injury or property damage while they are student teaching should immediately inform their mentor teacher and notify the college supervisor as soon as possible.
-A teacher candidate who is served with legal papers involving any accident or injury that occurred in the course of their student teaching placement must immediately forward a copy of such papers to the college supervisor and to the school administrator where the student teaching took place."
+A teacher candidate who is involved in any accident or incident where there is personal injury or property damage while they are student teaching should immediately inform their mentor teacher and notify the university supervisor as soon as possible.
+A teacher candidate who is served with legal papers involving any accident or injury that occurred in the course of their student teaching placement must immediately forward a copy of such papers to the university supervisor and to the school administrator where the student teaching took place."

 SUNY Cortland is committed to upholding and maintaining all aspects of the federal Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.